Khan/perseus/README.md

 <p align="center"><img src="sample.png" alt="sample of perseus in use" height="150px"/></p>

 This repo is a constellation of sub-repos for showing exercise content.
-Please see individual projects in in the `packages/` folder for more information about each sub-project.
+Please see individual projects in the `packages/` folder for more information about each sub-project.

 ## Getting started